TheSavageTeddy/pyGLYPH/README.md

 ## Function info

+### GLYPH

-`RLWE` is the class for the signature scheme.
+`GLYPH` is the class for the signature scheme.
 Its methods will be detailed below.

 `_keygen`
 - Generates private and public key for signing and verification.